How a San Jose School Transformed Their Support for Multilingual Learners

 An infographic that shows demographic details about this Intermediate school located in San Jose, CA. It includes the school's district (Oak Grove School District), grades served (7-8th grade), and total number of students (700).

-During this year of collaboration with Partners in School Innovation (PSI), they experienced significant results: 14% of the total Multilingual Learner (MLL) population was reclassified to Fluent English Proficient Status, and the number of students identified as Long Term English Learners was reduced by 36%.
+During this year of collaboration with Partners in School Innovation (PSI), they experienced significant results: a 250% increase in rate of total Multilingual Learner (MLL) population reclassified to Fluent English Proficient Status compared to the previous year and a 60% reduction in students identified as Long Term English Learners, compared to the previous year.

 A School’s Challenge: More Intentionally Supporting Multilingual Learners